sheeehy/Geo-Git-v1/README.md

 # Geo-Git-v1
-Find the top GitHub users by location, utilizing the GitHub Developer program.
+Rank the top GitHub users by location, utilizing the GitHub Developer program.

 Built this small project to learn more about using APIs and deploying web applications.